 Creswell has also worked in television, producing a variety show for SBS, and as the writer for two series of documentaries, The Great Australian Albums in 2007 and 2008, each episode examining one of eight classic Australian albums over four decades.
 He was also the producer of The National Karaoke Challenge.
 His book, 1001 Songs, is used by Brian Nankervis, creator, producer and adjudicator of the SBS program RocKwiz, as a source of information for questions.
 In 2012, Creswell was executive producer of Paul Kelly: Stories of Me, a documentary about Australian singer-songwriter Paul Kelly.

-At the end of 2017, Toby Creswell’s biography of Michael Hutchence, will be published by Bonnier Publishing to coincide with the twentieth anniversary of Hutchence’s death.
+At the end of 2017, Toby Creswell’s biography of Michael Hutchence, was published by Bonnier Publishing to coincide with the twentieth anniversary of Hutchence’s death.

 For enquiries about Toby Creswell’s publication rights, please contact Jeanne Ryckmans: firstname.lastname@example.org